richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_PreIngestionChecklist.md

 The StormEvents data has two columns, `StartTime` and `EndTime` and both are type `datetime`.
 This is sufficient for our needs.

-If, however, they were of time `long` as in the case of a Unix timestamp, it would advanageous to extend a new `UnixTime_long` column
+If, however, they were of time `long` as in the case of a Unix timestamp, it would advanageous to extend a new `UnixTime_long` column with one of various KQL functions like: [unixtime_milliseconds_todatetime()](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/unixtime-milliseconds-todatetimefunction)

 ### Reference
 https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/updatepolicy